-- St George's CEP School 's education broadband connectivity is provided through EIS Cantium Solutions and St George's CEP School uses Smoothwall as their filtering system. - EIS Cantium is a member of Internet Watch Foundation (IWF). - Smoothwall has signed up to Counter-Terrorism Internet Referral Unit list (CTIRU) - Smoothwall is blocking access to illegal content including child sexual abuse material (CSAM). - Smoothwall blocks access to sites which could promote or include harmful and/or inappropriate behaviour or material.
+- St George's CEP School 's education broadband connectivity is provided through EIS Cantium Solutions and St George's CEP School uses Smoothwall as their filtering system. - o EIS Cantium is a member of Internet Watch Foundation (IWF). - Smoothwall has signed up to Counter-Terrorism Internet Referral Unit list (CTIRU)

+- Smoothwall is blocking access to illegal content including child sexual abuse material (CSAM). - Smoothwall blocks access to sites which could promote or include harmful and/or inappropriate behaviour or material.
 This includes content which promotes discrimination or extremism, drugs/substance misuse, malware/hacking, gambling, piracy and copyright theft, pro-self-harm, eating disorder and/or suicide content, pornographic content and violent material. - We filter internet use on all school owned, or provided, internet enabled devices and networks.
-Further information on how this is achieved can be found in Appendix 3. - Our filtering system is operational, up to date and is applied to all users, including guest accounts, all school owned devices and networks, and all devices using the school broadband connection. - We work with EIS Cantium and our IT service staff to ensure that our filtering policy is continually reviewed to reflect our needs and requirements. - If there is failure in the software or abuse of the system, for example if pupils or staff accidentally or deliberately access, witness or suspect unsuitable material has been accessed, they are required to: - turn off monitor/screen, report the concern immediately to a member of staff, report the URL of the site to technical staff/services and inform DSL. - Filtering breaches will be reported to the DSL and technical staff and will be recorded and escalated as appropriate and in line with relevant policies, including our child protection, acceptable use, allegations against staff and behaviour policies. - Parents/carers will be informed of filtering breaches involving their child.

-- Any access to material believed to indicate a risk of significant harm, or that could be illegal, will be reported as soon as it is identified to the appropriate agencies, including but not limited to the Internet Watch Foundation (where there are concerns about child sexual abuse material), Kent Police, NCA-CEOP or Kent Integrated Children's Services. - If staff are teaching topics which could create unusual activity on the filtering logs, or if staff perceive there to be unreasonable restrictions affecting teaching, learning or administration, they will report this to the DSL and/or leadership team.
+This is achieved by: - KCSIE signposts to Test Filtering to check filtering systems. - This includes termly checks (as appropriate to your specific risk profile/assessment) being undertaken by Elizabeth RYE (DSL) and Emma Gower (Online Safety DSL) a DSL, checks are undertaken in a location where confidentiality can be achieved, during working hours, checks are undertaken on a range of devices including PCs, laptops and iPads to test different filtering policies and device configurations.
+Checks are logged/recorded, any technical concerns are flagged to Paul Ashmore (PJA Systems) and safeguarding concerns are actioned by the DSL in line with this policy - Our filtering system is operational, up to date and is applied to all users, including guest accounts, all school owned devices and networks, and all devices using the school broadband connection. - We work with EIS Cantium and our IT service staff to ensure that our filtering policy is continually reviewed to reflect our needs and requirements. - If there is failure in the software or abuse of the system, for example if pupils or staff accidentally or deliberately access, witness or suspect unsuitable material has been accessed, they are required to: - turn off monitor/screen, report the concern immediately to a member of staff, report the URL of the site to technical staff/services and inform DSL. - Filtering breaches will be reported to the DSL and technical staff and will be recorded and escalated as appropriate and in line with relevant policies, including our child protection, acceptable use, allegations against staff and behaviour policies. - Parents/carers will be informed of filtering breaches involving their child. - Any access to material believed to indicate a risk of significant harm, or that could be illegal, will be reported as soon as it is identified to the appropriate agencies, including but not limited to the Internet Watch Foundation (where there are concerns about child sexual abuse material), Kent Police, NCA- CEOP or Kent Integrated Children's Services via the Kent Integrated Children's Services Portal. - If staff are teaching topics which could create unusual activity on the filtering logs, or if staff perceive there to be unreasonable restrictions affecting teaching, learning or administration, they will report this to the DSL and/or leadership team.